DenysWarlan/monorepo/README.md

 - [Express](https://expressjs.com)
 - [Node](https://nodejs.org)

-It's online library u can log in on your account.
-In the future, you can find some book, saw description and add to you book list.
+It's online library u can log in on your account, can find some book, saw description and add to you favorite book list.

 Used nestJs and mongoDB to back-end for create users and added books to list and open api google to search books and get books details.

 And use Angular to front-end part application.

 ## Capabilities to your workspace